RenanMartorelli/tpp-demo-wso2-openbanking/README.md

 > The keys contained in this repository are self-signed and should be used solely for trying out this demonstration.

-For any debugging purposes, all Authentication Flows and API requests for this demo were built following the specification descripted in: https://docs.wso2.com/display/OB200/Consumer+Data+Standards+API+v1.3.0
+For any debugging purposes, all authentication flows and API requests for this demo were built following the specification descripted in: https://docs.wso2.com/display/OB200/Consumer+Data+Standards+API+v1.3.0

 ## Changing Images/CSS